nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Getting list for revision : `review`

 Displays the flash cards of all the words to be reviewed that day
-* The review command will present flash cards selected by Flashlingo based on your level, utilizing the Leitner system.
+* The review command will present flash cards selected by Flashlingo based on your level, as well as the interval between the last review, utilizing the Leitner system.
 * If you wish to view all your saved flash cards without the [Leitner system's](https://en.wikipedia.org/wiki/Leitner_system#) selection criteria, please use the `list` command.

 [Command Format](#commands): `review ...`